[HISTORY: Adopted by the City Council of the City of Bradford 10-28-2008 by Ord. No. 3225.[1] Amendments noted where applicable.]

 C.

 Permit required.
 A permit shall be obtained from the fire code official in accordance with this section prior to kindling a fire.
 Application for such approval shall only be presented by and permits issued to the owner of the land upon which the fire is to be kindled.
-Permit fees, if any, shall be paid prior to issuance of the permit.
+A permit fee, as set forth from time to time by resolution of the City Council, shall be paid prior to issuance of the permit.
 Issued permits shall be kept on the premises designated therein at all times and shall be readily available for inspection by the fire code official.

 D.